University Policies and Procedures

 In order to participate in our May Commencement ceremony, an active matriculated (degree-seeking) students must:

-1. Submit a Degree Conferral Application no later than the first Friday in February of the ceremony year.
+1. Submit a Degree Conferral Application no later than the first Friday in December preceding the ceremony.
 The registrar’s office must review and approve all submitted applications.

 1. Late applications will be accepted, but one’s ceremony eligibility will not be guaranteed.